-All orders received before 12:30pm will normally be shipped the same business day.
+All orders received before 12:00pm will generally be shipped the same business day.

-Orders received after 12:30pm will be shipped the following business day.
+Orders received after 12:00pm will be shipped the next business day.

-We use Australia Post for all items within Australia and Oversea's.
+We use Australia Post for all items under 5kg within Australia and Oversea's.

 Special orders are shipped within 72 hours after confirmation of payment.